 After I finished the two passages, I understood the reason why Job cursed the day of his birth was not because of his complaint about God or a venting of the unbearable pain of the flesh, but because he had felt that God wept for him and was aggrieved for him.
 He pursued to fear God and satisfy God in all things and was unwilling to see God aggrieved for him, so he opened his mouth and cursed the day of his birth.
 This act of Job was entirely a manifestation of care for God’s will.
 He practiced the way of fearing God and shunning evil in all things.
 It can be said that what Job said and did are blameless.
 He is truly worthy of being called a perfect man.

 God approves of Job’s actions, yet I nitpicked in his testimony.
 Didn’t I act like the three friends of Job?
-I thought of the verses in the Bible, “And it was so, that after the LORD had spoken these words to Job, the LORD said to Eliphaz the Temanite, My wrath is kindled against you, and against your two friends: for you have not spoken of me the thing that is right, as my servant Job has.
-Therefore take to you now seven bullocks and seven rams, and go to my servant Job, and offer up for yourselves a burnt offering; and my servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that you have not spoken of me the thing which is right, like my servant Job” (Job 42:7-8).
+I thought of the verses in the Bible, “And it was so, that after Jehovah had spoken these words to Job, Jehovah said to Eliphaz the Temanite, My wrath is kindled against you, and against your two friends: for you have not spoken of Me the thing that is right, as My servant Job has.
+Therefore take to you now seven bullocks and seven rams, and go to My servant Job, and offer up for yourselves a burnt offering; and My servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that you have not spoken of Me the thing which is right, like My servant Job” (Job 42:7–8).
 Jehovah God felt anger with the three friends of Job because they passed judgment on him.
 From this I realized that God’s disposition is righteous and allows no offense.
 Before I had various misunderstandings of Job.
 Only through the revelation of God’s words did I understand the truth of the fact.
 It is God’s words that helped me clear up the misunderstandings of Job.
 I am willing to confess my sins and repent before the Lord, and to follow Job’s example and tread the path of fearing God and shunning evil in my real life.
 At the same time, I hope that brothers and sisters in the Lord could learn a lesson from me and do not blindly comment on matters that we do not completely understand.
 We should have a heart of reverence for God to seek and wait for God’s time, and God will guide us to know the truth of the facts.